-0:Layer 1 state machine of the ISAC-SX is used
+0:Layer 1 state machine of the IPAC-X is used

 1:Layer 1 state machine is disabled.
 The functionality can be realized in software.
 The commands can be written to register TR_CMD and the status can be read from TR_STA.
-For general information please refer to Chapter 3.5.